Nate Mason: 2015–2016 season

 Mason appeared in 27 games as a sophomore, and every game until he was suspended for the last 4 games of the season.
 He led the team in scoring at 13.8 points per game and also led the team in assists at 4.5 per game.
 He had 21 games where he scored in double figures and had 1 game where he had double digit assists.
 Against Temple he had 20 points which was a career high up until that point.
 He broke that career high later in the season against Michigan, with 25 points.

 2016–2017 season

 Mason appeared in every game as a junior, and for the second year in a row he led the team in scoring and assists with 15.2 points per game, and 5.0 assists per game.
 He also led the team in steals, with 1.4 a game.
 He registered 30 games with more than 10 points, which was all but 4 games in the season.
 He also had 2 games with double-digit assists, and recorded 1 game with more than 10 rebounds.
 On January 1, 2017, he set a new career high in points at Purdue, with 31 points.
-On March 6, 2017, it was announced that Mason had made the First Team All Big Ten.
+On March 6, 2017, it was announced that Mason was named first-team All-Big Ten.